shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 A Weapon-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure a Weapon-Formed spell, it comes formed as the chosen weapon that you remembered, with the same damage roll and properties, but with force damage as the damage type.
-Its attack modifier ability is your spellcasting ability, and when it hits, it does extra damage equal to the spell’s casted level and procs your Formed Spell Proc feature on them.
+Its attack modifier ability is your spellcasting ability, and when it hits, it does extra damage equal to the spell’s casted level and procs your Formed Spell Proc feature on the target.

+You have proficiency with your Weapon-Formed spells.
+Other creatures may also have proficiency with them, if it is in the form of a weapon that they have proficiency with.

 ### Formed Spell Proc

 At level 3, your Formed spells can cast themselves on a target.
-When a Formed spell procs this feature on a creature, they must make a Constitution saving throw with a DC equal to your spell save DC.
+When a Formed spell procs this feature on a creature, they must make a Constitution saving throw.
 On a failure, the Formed spell is cast on the target.
 Any to-hit rolls in the spell’s description automatically succeed, and the creature automatically fails any Dexterity saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.

 ### Arcane Armor